GravityPDF/gravity-pdf/README.txt

 18. Blank Slate provides a print-friendly template focusing solely on the user-submitted data.

 == Changelog ==

+= 5.0.2 =
+* Bug: Resolve fatal error on WP Engine due to security in place that prevented mPDF font cache from being saved.

 = 5.0.1 =
 * Bug: Ensure the mPDF temporary directory is set to the PDF Working Directory `tmp` folder [GH#817]